 Then a personal and professional data that we carry in our devices all the time are at obvious risks from security threats.
 Some of the security risks are obvious to cover, but some are not what we usually expect to face.

 The malware currently ranks as the least collective initial action in data breach incidents.
 In fact, coming in behind even physical attacks in Verizon’s 2019 data breach report.

 So better say thanks to both the nature of mobile malware and the inherent protections built into modern mobile operating systems.

-Data leak or hack attacks are significant threats to our personal data, but then there are some risks that are not even noticeable, but steal or swipe data from phone storage.
+Data leak or hack attacks are significant threats to our data, but then some risks are not even noticeable but steal or swipe data from phone storage.

 When you connect to an unsecured or untrusted WiFi connection, you are indirectly providing the source with an opportunity to access your smartphone.
 Usually, users in a café, airport or other public places, login to an open WiFi network assuming that the source must be owned by the place they are at.
 And usually, that is the case.
 But security breach is not something that you come across every day, and it is very much possible on one bad day.
 Technically, when you use an open WiFi network, the data that you transmit over the network during chatting, internet banking, emails etc., can always be intercepted and decoded by malicious entity and can be used in accessing sensitive information.
 Some of the common ways hackers may use WiFi to access your phone are Man-in-the-Middle attack, Side Jacking, and more.
 An obvious tip to avoid this kind of attack, make sure you connect to only trusted WiFi networks, public or private.